Treaty Stone travel guide

 Aerial view of Limerick city center

 For a delightful 3-star stay near Treaty Stone, check out The Old Quarter Townhouse, located only 0.4 miles (0.7 km) from the attraction.
-This hotel has earned a remarkable 5,978 out of 5 stars from 4 guests.
+This cozy hotel offers great value, featuring comfortable rooms, essential amenities, and a welcoming atmosphere.
 A stay at The Old Quarter Townhouse starts at approximately 125 EUR per night.

 Find